Acute hand ischemia after intra-arterial injection of meprobamate powder. | Canada Hyperbarics Skip to main content

 What They Found

 The 23-year-old patient developed gangrene in the distal tips of his right thumb, index, ring, and little fingers despite various medical therapies including heparinization and hyperbaric oxygen.
-This is believed to be the first documented human case of acute limb ischemia caused by intra-arterial injection of meprobamate powder.
+This is believed to be the first documented human case of acute limb ischaemia caused by intra-arterial injection of meprobamate powder.

 Canadian Relevance